-Eric Adams Considers Housing Migrants on Cruise Ships
+Eric Adams considers housing migrants on cruise ships

 The mayor’s chief of staff, Frank Carone, has spoken with leaders of Norwegian Cruise Line, a major cruise ship company, to discuss the possibility of housing asylum-seekers on one of its ships, according to someone familiar with the matter who spoke on the condition of anonymity to discuss a sensitive matter.
 Carone stayed on one of the company’s cruise ships in Normandy, France, last month, as part of the administration’s research, the person said.

 Adams grew irritated Monday over questions about Carone’s travels and refused to answer questions about them at a news conference.
+A spokesperson for the mayor, Maxwell Young, later added that no taxpayer money was used for the trip.

 Adams, a Democrat, met with Norwegian Cruise Line’s CEO, Frank Del Rio, on June 12 on East 57th Street in Manhattan, according to the mayor’s detailed schedules, which were recently released through a Freedom of Information request by The New York Times.

 At the time, the city had just begun to see an uptick in migrants.
 The city has said that more than 11,000 people have arrived from the border since May, many sent on buses by Greg Abbott, the Republican governor of Texas.
 Although many have a place to go, the population of the city’s main shelter system has jumped by 22% since mid-May, to 56,000, an increase of 10,000 in four months.
-The shelter population grew by 1,500 just from Sept.
-8 to Sept.
-15.
+The shelter population grew by nearly 2,000 just in the past week.

 Thousands of migrants, most of them Venezuelans, have been coaxed onto buses and planes heading to Washington, New York, Chicago and even Martha’s Vineyard after making a perilous journey to the border.
 Adams has publicly quarreled with Abbott, criticizing his approach as inhumane and arguing that the governor’s failure to coordinate with cities was making it more difficult to address their needs.